on4kjm/FLEcli/README.md

 ## Usage

 ### Installing
-Running on a Mac, Linux, windows
+TBD: Running on a Mac, Linux, windows.

 ### Commands and options